silicogenesis/protkit/README.md

     and can be used to filter and extract data from the data structure.

     Protkit was designed in a modular way, so that it is easy to add new modules to compute new properties.
-Over time, as the community grows, we hope that various modules will be added to the library to compute new properties.
+Over time, as the community grows, modules will be added to the library to compute new properties.

 **Algorithms and Methods**